pakueamb/My-New-Setup-Steps/HUION-H430P-with-Arch-KDE.md

 # Installation

-1. Install this AUR package: `digimend-kernel-drivers-dkms-git`

-2. Install other packages
-`sudo pacman -S dkms xf86-input-wacom kcm-wacomtablet`
+1. Install these packages: `sudo pacman -S digimend-kernel-drivers-dkms-git dkms xf86-input-wacom kcm-wacomtablet`

-3. Create the file to use the driver with the tablet:
+2. Create the file to use the driver with the tablet:
 `sudo nano /etc/X11/xorg.conf.d/30-tablet.conf`
 ```
 Section "InputClass"